 - Complaints of unethical or hostile behaviour

 The only way to address insider threats is to minimise the possibility of it from ever happening.

 There are various ways to address such a risk.
 For example, you can conduct technical security assessments to find gaps in your controls, run simulated phishing campaigns to test how well your employees are at facing these issues and regularly monitoring your data sources for any breaches.
 Other implementations include regular audits to ensure the right individuals maintain the right level of access and run penetration testing to see how vulnerable your security is from the inside.

 Insider threats are always looming.
 While they can never be eliminated, having the right implementations set to reduce it is your best chance of keeping your business safe from any unintentional or intentional insider threats.

-That said, if you are struggling to keep insider threats in check, do not be afraid to work with third parties to assess your security controls.
+That said, if you are struggling to keep such attacks in check, do not be afraid to work with third parties to assess your security controls.
+An IT security health check if that has never been performed before should show you blind spots in your infrastructure, more likely in your cyber security strategy.
+This would act as input towards your security agenda as well as help shape up IT investments.
 This ensures thorough validation and analysis of all your networks, devices, and data infrastructures, ensuring that the security is well maintained and that the issue of insider threats is minimal.